 So, what better way to jumpstart New Year’s or spring semester resolutions than with the thrill of competition?

 We’ve compiled the ultimate guide to 2023’s upcoming math competitions for all age levels.
 Elementary, middle, and high school math enthusiasts have a lot to look forward to in the next few months!

 (If the “M” in STEM catches your eye along with science, engineering, and tech, check out iD Tech’s ultimate guide to STEM competitions.)

 Please note that iD Tech has no affiliation with any of these events, and this post does not serve as an official endorsement.
-These are simply snapshots of the different events at this time; there may be changes due to COVID-19 and other factors.
+These are simply snapshots of the different events at this time.
 For the most up to date information, please check each event’s website.